xackery/xackery.com/content/post/clouds-flying.md

 title = "Clouds Flying"

 +++
-Flying from San Fransisco to Seattle, a beautiful mattress of clouds.
+Flying from San Fransisco to Seattle, a beautiful mattress of clouds, this photo captures the majesty of flight, a modern phenomena we take for granted.
 <!--more-->